anupdhml/rust-packaging-example/README.md

 # Rust Packaging Example

-Exploration project to determine how to package a rust application for final distribution.
+Example project demonstrating how to package a rust application for final distribution.

 Please refer to the [packaging readme](packaging/README.md) for details on usage.